cure53/DOMPurify/README.md

 // discard an element's content when the element is removed (default is true) var clean = DOMPurify.sanitize(dirty, {KEEP_CONTENT: false});
 ```
+There is even [more examples here](https://github.com/cure53/DOMPurify/tree/master/demos#what-it-this), showing how you can run, customize and configure DOMPurify to fit your needs.

 ## Hooks